Lucille Bremer: Life and career after MGM

 One of her last films was alongside Mexican movie star Arturo de Córdova in Adventures of Casanova (1948).

 Reportedly disappointed with her Hollywood career, she elected not to renew her contract and left the film industry.
 She had met and fallen in love with the son of the former president of Mexico, Abelardo Luis Rodriguez, who bore the same name as his father.
 She and "Rod" Rodriguez were married at Catalina Island in August 1948.
 She moved with him to Baja California Sur, Mexico, at the beginning of the Golden Age of Baja and started the private resort Rancho Las Cruces as well as the original Palmilla Hotel and the Hacienda Hotel.
 With her contacts in Hollywood and her husband Rod's influence, they drew people from Hollywood who sought to enjoy this newly found paradise.
 She and her husband were also business partners with Desi Arnaz, Lucille Ball, and Bing Crosby.

 After her divorce (in 1963), Bremer settled in La Jolla, California, where she owned a children's clothing boutique.
 She continued to travel between La Jolla, California, and Baja California Mexico.

 Death

 Bremer died in 1996 from a heart attack at age 79.
-Her ashes were scattered in the Sea of Cortez as well as scattered next to the church she and her husband had built on the Rancho Las Cruces resort property.
-A plaque bearing her name, as well as that of Desi Arnaz, was erected on the left side of the church in her honor.